Arrhythmia Treatment in NOVA

 A heart arrhythmia occurs when the heart does not beat properly or pump blood effectively.
 There are several types of arrhythmias, usually classified by the speed of the heart rate.
 During an arrhythmia, the electrical impulses may be too fast, too slow or erratic causing an irregular heartbeat.

-The board-certified pediatric cardiologists at The Children’s Heart Institute, a member of John Hopkins Medicine, specialize in treating and managing arrhythmias in children.
+The board-certified pediatric cardiologists at The Children’s Heart Institute, a member of Johns Hopkins Medicine, specialize in treating and managing arrhythmias in children.
 To learn more about the cause of an arrhythmia and how it is treated, please call and schedule your child’s appointment at any of our 12 pediatric cardiology offices in Maryland and Virginia today.

 Symptoms of a Heart Arrhythmia